 Tears are essential for maintaining eye health and comfort.
 They moisten your eyes and remove debris.
 In severe cases, untreated dry eye syndrome can actually damage your cornea and cause vision loss.

-A corneal ulcer is an open sore that develops on the cornea, the clear, protective outer layer of your eyes.
+A corneal ulcer is an open sore that develops on the cornea—the clear, protective outer layer of your eyes.

 Inability to wear contact lenses

 Unless your eyes produce enough good-quality tears, your contact lenses can become overly dry, leading to a gritty sensation, irritation and redness.
 Without sufficient moisture, your contacts may stick to your eyeball, making it difficult to remove them.